YanliLi27/IFA/README.md

 Agent = CAMAgent(model,   # your model
                  target_layer,  # the layer/layers for obtaining heatmaps
                  dataset,  # Dataset, not Dataloader
-              # The following attributes are usually defaults
+              # The following attributes are usually default
                  groups=1,  # group conv in your model ram=False,  # for regression tasks, regression activation mapping cam_method='fullcam',  # ['gradcam', , 'fullcam', 'gradcampp', 'xgradcam', ... ] more in './cam_components/methods/*cam.py'
                  name_str=f'{your_task}',  # output name: './output/*namestr*/im'
                  batch_size=batch_size,  # for acceleration
-                 select_category=target_category,  # default to be 0, the target category in your task rescale='norm',  # ['norm', 'tanh']  different method for calibration and rescaling remove_minus_flag=False,  # If only keep the values above 0 in orginal weighted heatmaps scale_ratio=1,  # for better visualization
+                 select_category=select_category,  # default to be 0, the target category in your task rescale='norm',  # ['norm', 'tanh']  different method for calibration and rescaling remove_minus_flag=False,  # If only keep the values above 0 in orginal weighted heatmaps scale_ratio=1,  # for better visualization